AndrewJBateman/ionic-angular-horiznav/README.md

 # :zap: Ionic Horizontal Navigation

-* Ionic-Angular tutorial app to switch from tabs to top nav bar as screen size increases.
+* Ionic-Angular tutorial app to switch from tabs to top nav bar as screen size increases
+* Tutorial code from [Simon Grimm at Devdactic](https://devdactic.com/) - see [:clap: Inspiration](#clap-inspiration) below

 ## :page_facing_up: Table of contents